httpie/cli/CONTRIBUTING.rst

     source venv/bin/activate

-(If you use ``virtualenvwrapper``, you can also use ``workon httpie`` to active the environment — we have created a symlink for you.
+(If you use ``virtualenvwrapper``, you can also use ``workon httpie`` to activate the environment — we have created a symlink for you.
 It’s a bit of a hack but it works™.)

 You should now see ``(httpie)`` next to your shell prompt, and